yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/07_compression.md

 ### Comppression and Matrices

-Linear algebra is used to find the coefficients $c_i$ in the change os basis from the standard basis (light level for each pixel) to Fourier or wavelet basis.
+Linear algebra is used to find the coefficients $c_i$ in the change of basis from the standard basis (light level for each pixel) to Fourier or wavelet basis.
 For example, we might want to write:

 $$
 \mathbf{x} = c_1 \mathbf{w}_ 1 + \cdots + c_8 \mathbf{w}_ 8